-To leave stub Trees to varying degrees (e.g. along riparian / Machine Free Zones).
+• To leave stub Trees to varying degrees (e.g. along riparian / Machine Free Zones).
 Strategy Canfor will achieve objectives and targets specific to CWD through the possible application of the following procedures and controls: Training for Canfor staff and contractors specific to CWD management and best management practices; Adhering to legislative requirements specific to CWD; Harvesting pre-works and inspections; Conducting implementation monitoring to assess success of implementation of controls and possible opportunities for improvement; and Conducting effectiveness monitoring to assess if controls are effective at achieving the desired results.
-CWD is managed on a ro such, strategies mu st address recruitment of Current Status The following table shows where post harvest CWD cent of audited cut blocks Plans.
-2012/13 2013/14 100 100 Forecast Maintenance of a range of will deliver a supply of CW ange of decay classes that Target 100% of blocks harvested annually will meet ta argets.
-Basis for Target Legal requirements, "Coarse Woody Debris Best Management Practices", "Chief Forester's Guidance on Coarse Woody Debris Management", and studies conducted in the DFA on "Post-harvest Monitoring for Coarse Woody Debris and Structural Retention 2008".
-Periodic Measurement Periodic monitoring will be conducted during harvest inspections completed during operations.
+CWD is managed on a rotation basis and, as such, strategies must address recruitment of CWD over the short and long-term.
+Current Status The following table shows where post harvest CWD • cent of audited cut blocks Plans.
+2012/13 2013/14 100 100 Forecast Maintenance of a range of will deliver a supply of CW - ange of decay classes that Periodic Measurement Periodic monitoring will be conducted during harvest inspections completed during operations.
 Harvest inspections will assess consistency with legal requirements and CWD debris best management practices during active operations.
 When instances of non-compliance or non-conformance are identified, this will be entered into the licensee specific incident tracking system.
-Annual Measurement Report compliance with legal requirements and conformance with operational guidelines for CWD management based on blocks reviewed as part of implementation monitoring.
-On an annual basis, a subset of blocks with harvesting completed during the reporting period will be randomly assessed for consistency with legal requirements and CWD Best Management Practices.
-Current status results will be calculated by determining the number of blocks consistent with legislative and operational controls divided by the total number of blocks assessed during the reporting period.
-Variance -10%
+Annual Measurement